OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/course_operation/Members_management.md

 ## Groups

-Hier sehen Sie die Gruppen des Kurses.
+Here you can see the groups of the course.
 You can add, create and remove groups from the OpenOlat course, as well as display the groups associated with the course in tabular form.

 Clicking on a group name or on "Modify" opens the group itself in a new